martinvonz/jj/docs/github.md

 ## Working with other people's branches

-By default `jj git clone` and `jj git fetch` clone all active branches from the remote.
-This means that if you want to iterate or test another contributor's branch you can `jj new <branchname>` onto it.
+By default, `jj git clone` imports the default remote branch (which is usually `main` or `master`), but `jj git fetch` doesn't import new remote branches to local branches.
+This means that if you want to iterate or test another contributor's branch, you'll need to do `jj new <branch>@<remote>` onto it.

-If your remote has a large amount of old, inactive branches or this feature is undesirable, set `git.auto-local-branch = false` in the config file.
+If you want to import all remote branches including inactive ones, set `git.auto-local-branch = true` in the config file.
+Then you can specify a contributor's branch as `jj new <branch>` instead of `jj new <branch>@<remote>`.

 You can find more information on that setting [here][auto-branch].